OscarBackman92/FitPro/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
-For testing documentation, visit the [TESTING.md](TESTING.md) file.§ The Backend Repo [FitnessAPI](https://github.com/OscarBackman92/fitnesspp5api)
+For testing documentation, visit the [TESTING.md](TESTING.md) file.
+The Backend Repo [FitnessAPI](https://github.com/OscarBackman92/fitnesspp5api)